arvigeus/AZ-204/Topics/Event Grid.md

 **Publishers** send events without needing to know or expect specific subscribers.
 Event Grid supports both Azure and custom topics, simplifying the development of event-driven applications.
 It ensures reliable delivery by offering the ability to filter and route events to multiple endpoints.
 Subscriptions to events can include those from Azure services and third-party resources.

-A _partner_ is a kond of publisher that sends events to Azure Event Grid for customers and can also receive events from it.
+A _partner_ is a kind of publisher that sends events to Azure Event Grid for customers and can also receive events from it.

 ## Concepts